Superlemon-Apps/chatlytics/README.md

 ## Working
 for all api calls made to /chat?shop_id=<shop_id>&url_path=<url_path> are logged into a mysql table with schema

+click counts are aggragated hourly for a particular shop, day and url_path

 ```sql
 CREATE TABLE chat_click_event (
   shop_id varchar(250) DEFAULT NULL,